rpratap2102/printhelloworld/README.md

 - Using a tensor flow to train a model from predicting emotion from personals response.
 - Uses 28 different human emotions are used as features to train the model.
 - Data set used is GoEmotion dataset provided by Google.
   - The GoEmotions dataset contains 58k carefully curated Reddit comments labeled for 27 emotion categories or Neutral.
 The raw data is included as well as the smaller, simplified version of the dataset with predefined train/val/test splits.
   - [Location on hugging face](https://huggingface.co/datasets/go_emotions)
   - [Location on Google repository](https://github.com/google-research/google-research/tree/master/goemotions)
 - Predicted each emotion on a single sentence by generating confidence level and picked the high probability interval one to it's closest.
- - _```Emotions = ["admiration",1"amusement","anger","annoyance","approval","caring","confusion","curiosity","desire","disappointment","disapproval",disgust","embarrassment","excitement","fear","gratitude","grief","joy","love","nervousness","optimism","pride","realization","relief","remorse","sadness","surprise","neutral",]```
+- \_`Emotions = ["admiration",1"amusement","anger","annoyance","approval","caring","confusion","curiosity","desire","disappointment","disapproval",disgust","embarrassment","excitement","fear","gratitude","grief","joy","love","nervousness","optimism","pride","realization","relief","remorse","sadness","surprise","neutral",]`

+## Folder Structure

+1. CheerUpChatbotWorker

+   - getReponse: This is an azure function that is responsible to get user's text and predict sentiments

+2. emotion

+   - getEmotions: This is an azure function where we train model.

+3. font-end: Putting all the UI components built in react.
+4. Server: Putting Api code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>